Best JBPM Interview Questions and Answers [LEARN NOW]

 Ans:

-This business process allows you to model your business goals by describing the steps that need to be executed to achieve that goal and the order, using a flow chart.
-This greatly improves the visibility and agility of your business logic, results in higher-level and domain-specific representations that can be understood by business users and are easier to monitor.
-The core of jBPM is a lightweight, extensible workflow engine written in pure Java that allows you to execute business processes using the latest BPMN 2.0 specification.
-It can run in any Java environment, embedded in your application or as a service.
+This process allows one to model business goals by describing the steps needed to achieve the purpose and the order using a flow chart.
+This dramatically improves the visibility and agility of the business logic, results in higher-level and domain-specific representations that business users can understand, and is more straightforward to monitor.
+The core of jBPM is the lightweight, extensible workflow engine written in pure Java that executes business processes using the latest BPMN 2.0 specification.

 Ans: